-Saliva samples were taken using Salivettes® (Sarstedt, Germany) to measure cortisol levels before (at -15 min) and after (three times: at +10, +60 and +80 minutes) stress induction (t=0).
-Participants were asked to chew a cotton swab for ~1 minute.
-After testing, the samples were frozen and preserved at -22 °C until they were transported to the Dresden LabService (Germany) for analysis.
-Cortisol levels were not normally distributed and log-transformed in all statistical tests (Petzold, Plessow, Goschke, & Kirschbaum, 2010).
+Saliva samples were taken using Salivettes® (Sarstedt, Germany) to measure cortisol levels before (at -15 min) and after (three times: at + 10, +60 and + 80 min) stress induction (t = 0).
+Participants were asked to chew a cotton swab for ~ 1 min.
+After testing, the samples were frozen and preserved at - 22 °C until they were transported to the Dresden LabService (Germany) for analysis.
+Cortisol levels were not normally distributed and log-transformed in all statistical tests (Petzold et al., 2010).
 As done previously (Otto et al., 2013), cortisol delta was calculated by subtracting cortisol levels at t0 (pre-SECPT) from the average of t1 and t2 (post-SECPT) for each subject and session.
 Additionally, subjects rated how unpleasant, stressful and difficult to sustain they had experienced the procedure on a 7-point Likert scale immediately after the SECPT or control manipulation.
 For correlations with task performance, we used the difference between the stress and control condition for physiological (delta cortisol) and subjective stress measures.
-To minimize the effects of menstrual cycle on cortisol response (Kirschbaum, Kudielka, Gaab, Schommer, & Hellhammer, 1999), women were tested in the luteal phase (first visit 15-19 days after last menstruation).
+To minimize the effects of menstrual cycle on cortisol response (Kirschbaum et al., 1999), women were tested in the luteal phase (first visit 15-19 days after last menstruation).

+2.5.
 Two-step Markov decision task

-Subjects completed 201 trials of the two-step Markov decision task (Daw et al., 2011), designed to distinguish between model-free and model-based learning strategies (Figure 1A).
+Participants completed 201 trials of the two-step Markov decision task (Daw et al., 2011), designed to distinguish between model-free and model-based learning strategies (Fig. 1A).
 Each trial consists of two stages.
 In the first stage, participants chose between two abstract stimuli depicted on a grey background.
 This probabilistically led to one of two second-stage states, represented by different background colors and stimuli pairs.
 Subjects again made a choice between two options, which then lead to an outcome (20 cent reward or no reward).
-Critically, the transition from the first choice to the second stage was probabilistic: each choice usually (70%) leads to one of the two second-stage states ('common transition') but sometimes (30%) to the other state ('rare transition').
-This feature enables the distinction between model-based (goal-directed) and model-free (habitual) decisions on a trial-by-trial level, because the two decision strategies make distinct predictions on choice behavior (Figure 1B).
-The second-stage reward probabilities slowly drifted over time according to Gaussian random walks (reflecting boundaries at 0.25 and 0.75), to motivate participants to adjust their choices and learn throughout the task.
-Participants explicitly learned the transition frequencies during the training phase using different stimuli.
-The task was programmed in MATLAB (The MathWorks, Inc., Natick, MA, United States) with Psychophysics Toolbox, as previously used by (Sebold et al., 2017).
+Critically, the transition from the first choice to the second stage was probabilistic: each choice usually (70 %) leads to one of the two second-stage states ('common transition') but sometimes (30 %) to the other state ('rare transition').
+This feature enables the distinction between model-based (goal-directed) and model-free (habitual) decisions on a trial-by-trial level, because the two decision strategies make distinct predictions on choice behavior (Fig. 1B).
+The second-stage reward probabilities slowly